Abhishekpandey211/FullStackLibraryApp/README.md

 const bookId = (window.location.pathname).split('/')[2];  -?

-// useeffetc of fetch Book
+// USEEFFECT FOR FETCH BOOK

 useeffect hook with arrow function is fetching the book data from API declare a fetchbook asynchronous function  because data fetching requires waiting for the API response.